The Best Gardening Gloves

 - additional textured material—such as goatskin leather or silicone—sewn over the palm and/or fingers to provide a pain-free grip on sharp or abrasive objects.
 This is a good option when working among thorns, branches, or rough materials (e.g., cinder blocks for a garden wall) as well as friction-producing tasks, like pulling weeds.

-A tough nitrile palm and finger coating provides durability, grip, and water and chemical resistance for a range of wet garden tasks, from watering to spraying herbicide.
+A tough nitrile palm and finger coating provides durability, grip, and resistance to both water and chemicals.
 All the while, the breathable and flexible nylon material keeps hands from getting too warm or sweaty.
-The machine-washable gloves are sold six pairs per pack in a range of colors and sizes ranging from small to extra-large.
+These machine-washable gloves are sold six pairs per pack in a range of colors, with size options ranging from small to extra large.

-3. BEST FOR ROSE GARDENERS: Exemplary Gardens Rose Pruning Gloves for Men and Women
+2. BEST FOR HEAVY DUTY: Exemplary Gardens Rose Pruning Gloves

-Keep scratches at bay as you work among your prized rose and berry bushes with these elbow-length gloves.
+Keep scratches at bay as you work around thorny plants and bushes with these elbow-length gardening gloves from Exemplary Gardens.
 Made of puncture-proof goatskin leather with a cowhide suede gauntlet, they’re plenty tough—yet pliable enough for use during fine-motor tasks.
 The gloves boast ergonomically designed thumbs for an easier grip and pain relief for arthritic hands, and they’re treated with moisturizing lanolin to leave skin soft and supple.

-4. BEST FOR BUDGET GARDENERS: Pine Tree Tools Bamboo Work Gloves for Gardening
+3. BEST VALUE: Pine Tree Tools Bamboo Working Gloves

 These thin and lightweight affordable gloves slip on like a second skin for maximum flexibility during fine-motor garden tasks like planting seedlings and pruning budding plants.
 The slip-resistant nitrile coating on the palm fends off dirt, provides a secure grip, and is certified for abrasion resistance, so you can safely pull weeds or haul bags of compost.
 Sold in sizes small to extra-extra-large, the breathable, hypoallergenic bamboo gloves help hands stay cool, and touch-screen sensitivity lets you tick off those lawn to-do’s on your smartphone without taking off your gloves!